mdn/webextensions-examples/native-messaging/README.md

 ### Windows setup

 1. Make sure that you have Python 3 installed and that your system's PATH environment variable includes the path to Python.
 See [Using Python on Windows](https://docs.python.org/3/using/windows.html).
-You'll need to restart the web browser after making this change, or the browser won't pick up the new environment variable.
+After making this change, restart Firefox so it picks up the new PATH environment variable.

 2. Update the `"path"` field in `app\ping_pong.json` to use the full path of `app\ping_pong_win.bat` on your computer.
-Be aware that you'll need to escape the Windows directory separator (`\`).
+Be aware that you must escape the Windows directory separator (`\`).

-    For example, if you cloned this repository into `C:\Users\MDN\webextensions-examples\`, you would update the JSON file like this:
+    For example, if you cloned this repository into `C:\Users\MDN\webextensions-examples\`, you update the JSON file like this:

     ```json
     "path": "C:\\Users\\MDN\\webextensions-examples\\native-messaging\\app\\ping_pong_win.bat"